 In some cases, these steps can help to mitigate a service-specific outage rather than an entire datacenter event.
 From the application perspective, a service-specific outage might be just as limiting and would require temporarily migrating the service to an alternate Azure region.

 Azure Service Bus uses a unique namespace that does not span Azure regions.
-So the first requirement is to setup the necessary service bus namespaces in the alternate region.
+So the first requirement is to set up the necessary service bus namespaces in the alternate region.
 However, there are also considerations for the durability of the queued messages.
 There are several strategies for replicating messages across Azure regions.
 For the details on these replication strategies and other disaster recovery strategies, see Best practices for insulating applications against Service Bus outages and disasters.
-For other availability considerations, see Service Bus (Availability).

 To migrate an Azure App Service application, such as Web Apps or Mobile Apps, to a secondary Azure region, you must have a backup of the website available for publishing.
 If the outage does not involve the entire Azure datacenter, it might be possible to use FTP to download a recent backup of the site content.
 Then create a new app in the alternate region, unless you have previously done this to reserve capacity.
 Publish the site to the new region, and make any necessary configuration changes.
 These changes could include database connection strings or other region-specific settings.
 If necessary, add the site’s SSL certificate and change the DNS CNAME record so that the custom domain name points to the redeployed Azure Web App URL.